 Negative tests don't guarantee safety

-With experts like Anthony Fauci, the federal government's foremost COVID-19 doctor and infectious disease adviser, urging people to sit out Thanksgiving and other holidays, and with guidance from the Centers for Disease Control and Prevention (CDC) classifying large gatherings as high risk for virus transmission, testing is one option that may make families feel a bit safer about sitting down together for Thanksgiving or another holiday meal.
+With experts like Anthony Fauci, the federal government's foremost COVID-19 doctor and infectious disease adviser, urging people to sit out Christmas and other holidays, and with guidance from the Centers for Disease Control and Prevention (CDC) classifying large gatherings as high risk for virus transmission, testing is one option that may make families feel a bit safer about sitting down together for a holiday meal.

 While testing can be useful when done right, it's not a guarantee of safety, so every family has to weigh its risk tolerance.
 And though many types of coronavirus tests are now available, “they're all fairly new,” says Neel Shah, an infectious disease specialist and faculty member at the University of Pittsburgh School of Medicine.
 They do “help detect the presence of coronavirus,” Shah says, but “the sensitivity of these tests and the specificity of these tests are still not well established."

 That means a positive test can provide useful information because it “strongly suggests the presence of coronavirus,” he says, but a negative result may not certify that someone is coronavirus-free.
 False negatives have been reported, and timing related to exposure can also mean that tests don't pick up the virus if it hasn't taken hold yet.